PinkProgramming/js-testing-intro/README.md

 To run tests in JS you need a **test runner**.
 This is a small program that automatically detects any tests you created and runs them.
 The results are presented to you as a developer only, either in a terminal, or as a simple webpage.

 When running tests in a terminal, you need a Javascript engine suitable for it.
-In most cases this is NodeJS, which you need to install just like you install Java, Python or any programming language you want to code in.
+In most cases this is NodeJS, which you can install just like you install Java, Python or any programming language you want to code in.
+You may also run it in the cloud, for example using Codesandbox as suggested bellow.

 ## Project Setup